TheEightBot/enterprise-application-patterns-using-maui/introduction.md

 - MessagingCenter
 - Custom Controls

-For more information about this functionality, see the [Xamarin.Forms documentation](https://developer.xamarin.com/guides/xamarin-forms/) on the Xamarin Developer Center, and [Creating Mobile Apps with Xamarin.Forms](https://aka.ms/xamebook).
+For more information about this functionality, see the [Microsoft MAUI documentation](https://developer.xamarin.com/guides/xamarin-forms/) on the Microsoft Developer Center, and [Creating Mobile Apps with Microsoft MAUI](https://aka.ms/xamebook).

 In addition, unit tests are provided for some of the classes in the eShopOnContainers mobile app.